sampathdr/VS-AI-Copilot/README.md

 # AI Development: GitHub Copilot and Visual Studio
 ### Explore AI tools that help you write code faster and with less effort.
-This is the repository for the LinkedIn Learning course *AAI Development: GitHub Copilot and Visual Studio*.
+This is the repository for the LinkedIn Learning course *AI Development: GitHub Copilot and Visual Studio*.
 The full course is available from [LinkedIn Learning][lil-course-url].
 ![banner](https://github.com/LearnItLabs/SiteAssets/blob/78fc8d3e6156de51b8c8cbff35e1e60e7b53b7b9/GitHubBanner.png)

 ### Description
-In this course, we’re diving into a technology that’s reshaping how we build software: That is, AI in Visual Studio.
+In this course, we’re exploring a technology that’s reshaping how we build software: AI in Visual Studio.

-There are many tools the choose from, but be aware that majority of the the tooling we use comes from Github Copilot.
+There are many AI-powered tools available, but most of the features you’ll use in Visual Studio today come from GitHub Copilot.

-GitHub Copilot is transforming how developers write code.
-But with so many features packed in, it’s easy to overlook what’s possible—especially when you bring GitHub and Visual Studio together.
-That’s where this course comes in.
+GitHub Copilot is transforming the way developers write code.
+But with so many capabilities packed in, it’s easy to miss what’s possible — especially when you combine the strengths of GitHub and Visual Studio.
+That’s exactly what this course is designed to help you discover.

 ## Instructions
 This repository contains example code for most of the videos in the course.

 ## Installing